 – CSI-MeasConfig

 The IE CSI-MeasConfig is used to configure CSI-RS (reference signals) belonging to the serving cell in which CSI-MeasConfig is included, channel state information reports to be transmitted on PUCCH on the serving cell in which CSI-MeasConfig is included and channel state information reports on PUSCH triggered by DCI received on the serving cell in which CSI-MeasConfig is included.
 See also TS 38.214 [19], clause 5.2.
+The IE CSI-MeasConfig is also used to configure logging of channel state information for the serving cell in which CSI-MeasConfig is included, as specified in 5.5x.3.

 CSI-MeasConfig information element